mug4z/42Notes/Javascript-Typescript/Typescript.md

+You can use Typescript code in JavaScript projects and vice versa.
+The @types/
 ## Basic logic  for execution
 Because typescript is not understood by browser you need to do these step.
 1. Write typescript code .